 An IUD is a small, T-shaped device that is made from a flexible plastic and is used to prevent pregnancy.
-There are two kinds of IUDs.
-The ParaGard IUD contains copper and the Mirena IUD contains the hormone progestin.
+There are three kinds of IUDs.
+The ParaGard IUD contains copper and the Mirena and Skyla IUDs contains the hormone progestin.
 The ParaGard IUD can be used as an emergency birth control if it is inserted within the first 5 days after unprotected sex.

 How does it work?

 IUDs are inserted in a woman’s uterus by a health care provider to protect against pregnancy.
-Both the ParaGard and the Mirena IUDs affect the way sperm move to prevent the sperm from joining with an egg and fertilizing it.
+All IUDs affect the way sperm move to prevent the sperm from joining with an egg and fertilizing it.
 IUDs also change the lining of the uterus, which is thought to prevent a fertilized egg from attaching to the wall of the uterus.

 How effective is it?

 IUDs are one of the most effective methods of birth control.
-Less than 1 out of 100 women using ParaGard or Mirena will get pregnant each year.
+Less than 1 out of 100 women using IUDs will get pregnant each year.